supertree-toolkit/stk/doc/tutorial.rst

 this, so open :file:`tutorial/starting_data.phyml` which will have the bibliographic data and all but one source tree completed.

-To add the remaining source tree, naviate the source to reach Cabezas et al 2009 (this is easy as it's the only blue source highlighted).
+To add the remaining source tree, navigate the source to reach Cabezas et al 2009 (this is easy as it's the only blue source highlighted).
 Drill down to reach the tree_string entry (again, the only blue one).
 On the lower left of the GUI, click :menuselection:`Import tree` and navigate to the tree file